 We derive a significant portion of our revenue from a limited number of ODMs who build products on behalf of a limited number of OEMs and from a limited number of OEMs to whom we ship directly.
 We anticipate that this customer concentration will continue for the foreseeable future.
-For the three months ended July 31, 2014, sales directly and through our logistics providers to our five largest customers collectively accounted for approximately 63% of our total revenue, and sales to our 10 largest customers collectively accounted for approximately 56% of our total revenue, and sales to our 10 largest customers to our five largest customers collectively accounted for approximately 56% of our total revenue, and sales to our 10 largest customers to our five largest customers collectively accounted for approximately 56% of our total revenue, and sales to our 10 largest customers collectively accounted for approximately 70% of our total revenue.
-For the three months ended July 31, 2014, sales to our largest ODM customer accounted for approximately 24% of our total revenue.
-For the six months ended July 31, 2014, sales to our largest ODM customer accounted for approximately 20% of our total revenue.
+In fiscal year 2015, sales directly and through our logistics providers to our five largest customers collectively accounted for approximately 64% of our total revenue, and sales to our ten largest customers collectively accounted for approximately 62% of our total revenue, and sales to our ten largest customers collectively accounted for approximately 62% of our total revenue, and sales to our ten largest customers collectively accounted for approximately 62% of our total revenue, and sales to our ten largest customers collectively accounted for approximately 62% of our total revenue, and sales to our ten largest customers collectively accounted for approximately 62% of our total revenue, and sales to our ten largest customers collectively accounted for approximately 75% of our total revenue.
+In fiscal year 2015, sales to our largest ODM customer accounted for approximately 27% of our total revenue.
 This ODM customer builds products for several OEM customers as well as for its own brand.
 We believe that our operating results for the foreseeable future will continue to depend on sales to a relatively small number of customers and end-customers.
 In the future, these customers may decide not to purchase our SoC solutions at all, may purchase fewer solutions than they did in the past or may alter their purchasing patterns.
 As substantially all of our sales to date have been made on a purchase order basis, these customers may cancel, change or delay product purchase commitments with little or no notice to us and without penalty and may make our revenue volatile from period to period.
 For example, our largest OEM end customer in fiscal year 2011, Eastman Kodak Company, or Kodak, closed its camera division in January 2012.
-Th
+The loss of a si